typegrind/typegrind.github.io/index.md

      #define DECL_AN_INT(name) int* name = new int(0);
    ```

- * Delete loggers might call the pointer expression twice - once for logging, once for deleting it.
-It has to be extracted into a variable before use.
  * Include directives / linker settings aren't modified by typegrind.
 The projects using it should include the desired logger, and link to it's library if it has one.
- * Instrumenting system includes is problematic - an overlay should be used for files outside the project scope

 Future work
 ---